|By Sue Fothergill

 - Clarifying the role of the vice president as a purely ceremonial position that does not have the power to issue rulings about counting votes;

-- Raising the threshold for objecting to states’ electoral votes to 1/5th of the House and the Senate.
-Right now, only one senator and one representative need to object – just two people out of 535 members of Congress.
-This change will prevent bad actors from using baseless objections to delay the process.
+- Raising the threshold for objecting to states’ electoral votes to one-fifth of the House and the Senate.
+In the past, only one senator and one representative needed to object – just two people out of 535 members of Congress.
+This change will prevent individual bad actors from using baseless objections to delay the process.

 - Preventing states from appointing alternate electors or changing the laws about choosing electors.
 This will keep partisan politicians from going against the will of the people for their own partisan ends.